tamukamanjemu2-pixel/min-gpt-muka/README.md

 - [ ] Load weights from models other than `gpt2-*`
 - [ ] Proper logging (replace print statements)
 - [ ] `requirements.txt`
-- [ ] Better documented outcomes for adder and chargpt projects
+- [ ] Better documented outcomes for adder and chargpt

 ---